-The soft and delicate Basa fish fillet tastes great when cooked with minimal fuss and this batter-fried version is a real example of that!
+The soft and delicate batter fried Basa fish fillet tastes great when cooked with minimal fuss and today’s recipe is a real example of that!

 - Egg – 2